 To run the latest release, download and double-click on the pre-built jar found here.
 Make sure you have an updated installation of Java.

 Please post feedback/bugs/feature requests to my issue tracker.

 Additionally, the GitHub repository can be found here.

 Other Useful Information

 This tool is currently being developed by Michael Zhang in the Myers research group at the University of Utah.
-SBOLDesigner 1.0 was developed at the University of Washington in collaboration with Clark & Parsia by Michal Galdzicki, Bryan Bartley, Sean Sleight, Evren Sirin, and John Gennari.
+SBOLDesigner started at the University of Washington in collaboration with Clark & Parsia by Michal Galdzicki, Bryan Bartley, Sean Sleight, Evren Sirin, and John Gennari.